A smart office uses automation to help the workplace run more smoothly. Here is how to get started begin reaping the smart office rewards.

 Distractions and Continuous Partial Attention

-That doesn't mean we should all start working from home.
-There are still many benefits of working together with your coworkers in a well organized modern office.
+That does not mean we should all start working from home.
+There are still many benefits of working together with your coworkers in a well-organized modern office.
 The advantages range from improved internal networking to increase creativity.

 Here are 3 simple ways to get your work done at the office.